 - Be sure to set aside regular time for comforting, pleasurable and gratifying activities: engaging in favorite pastimes and hobbies, writing in a journal, socializing with friends, family and pets, etc.

 - Adhere to a healthier lifestyle which includes nutritious foods, aiming for 7 – 8 hours of sleep every night, working out, stopping smoking and limiting alcohol consumption.

 - Find a support partner.
 To be the best family caregiver you can be means regular, scheduled breaks from care to take care of yourself.

-Reach out to Advanced Home Health Care, a trusted provider of in-home care in Burlington and surrounding communities, at 319.753.6270 for top-rated senior care that allows family caregivers time to relax and unwind, an important aspect of effective elder care.
+Reach out to Advanced Home Health Care, a trusted provider of senior care in Fort Madison, IA and surrounding communities, at 319.753.6270 for top-rated senior care that allows family caregivers time to relax and unwind, an important aspect of effective elder care.
 We’re available according to your preferred schedule and routine, with as much or as little ongoing support as needed, up through and including around-the-clock care.
 Always remember that taking the best care of yourself helps you to provide the best care for the senior you love, and we are always right here to help!